 It especially reminded me of mercy and service.
 There seems to be a push today to get us “out of the churches and into the world”.
 A sentiment is building that says our faith “isn’t about sitting in the church; it’s about going out and serving, ministering to the broken.”

 Now, of course, a deep faith should well up in us and drive us out into the world to minister to those who are hurting.
-But how do we get that deep faith?
+How do we get that deep faith, though?
 If we’re not “sitting in the church”, where is all this mercy supposed to come from?

 How can we pour out God’s mercy onto others if we’re not spending plenty of time with the One who is mercy itself?
 What better way is there to tap into the Fount of Mercy–to receive His love so fully that it naturally pours out onto those around us–than by spending time with Him in the Eucharist?

 Mother Teresa of Calcutta might have said it best: “We cannot separate our lives from the Eucharist; the moment we do, something breaks.
 People ask, ‘Where do the sisters get the joy and energy to do what they are doing?’
 The Eucharist involves more than just receiving; it also involves satisfying the hunger of Christ.
 He says, ‘Come to Me.’
 He is hungry for souls.
 Nowhere does the gospel say: ‘Go away,’ but always, ‘Come to Me.'”

 Mother Teresa’s sisters spent one hour–sometimes two–in adoration daily, even with everything they had to do to in their ministry.
 No–because of everything they had to do to in their ministry!
 In fact, another quote attributed to her is “Each day we should spend one hour in adoration, except on days we are busy.
 Then we should spend two.”